MarcinTKozak/MarcinTKozak/README.md

 ### 👩‍💻 About Me

-- I am an aspiring Software Developer from Edinburgh
+- I am an aspiring Linux System Administrator from Edinburgh
 - I enjoy solving problems and always open to learn new tools and technologies
 - I am looking for new opportunities
 - How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-LINKEDIN-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/marcin-t-kozak/)